SleepyEngi/NDPTools/Readme.txt

 -Symmetry axis: Tells it which side to actually select

 Select asymmetrical vertices:
--Finds all assymetrical vertices that have no matching point on the other side and selects them.
+-Finds all asymmetrical vertices that have no matching point on the other side and selects them.
 -Settings:
 -Symmetry axis: Tells it which side to actually select